alexdeplov/alexdeplov.github.io/content/posts/blog/Archive/cracking-the-code-recreate-the-apple-watch_s-iconic-pairing-pattern.md

 })
 ```

-The code is simple and self-explaining, except the last line where I moving the ellipse off the center x: 94 and y: 0.
+The code is simple and self-explanatory, except for the last line where I move the ellipse away from the center x: 94 and y: 0.

-It will be necessary later when we make copies of that ellipse and rotate them around the center.
+This will be necessary later when we make copies of this ellipse and rotate them around the center.

 ### Making multiple ellipse clones

-Simple for-loop is used to make 24 clones.
+A simple for loop is used to create 24 clones.

 At the end of the loop, we need to rotate the ellipse by an angle multiplied by the number of clones and rotate it from the center of the view.